GST on QLD Property Transactions: 2026 Guide

 Does GST amounts change from state to state?

-Yes, in Queensland, your conveyancer or lawyer may need to complete certain forms as part of the conveyancing process in relation to GST, particularly if the property sale is subject to GST.
+Yes, in Queensland, your conveyancer or lawyer may need to complete certain forms as part of the conveyancing process, particularly if the property sale is subject to GST.
 Some of the forms that may be required include:

 1. GST Property Settlement Withholding Notification form: This form is used to notify the Australian Taxation Office (ATO) of the GST withholding amount, if applicable, and includes information such as the seller’s name, address, and Australian Business Number (ABN), as well as the purchase price and the amount of GST payable.